alexmacarthur/wp-complete-open-graph/README.md

 #### 3.2.4
 * Fix bug causing console error to be thrown on pages that didn't have the `media-upload` script enqueued.

+#### 3.2.5
+* Fix bug causing errors when invalid attachment IDs were passed to Open Graph parser.
+* Add version to assets URLs to break bust cache of outdated files.

 ## Feedback
 You like it?
 [Email](mailto:alex@macarthur.me) or [tweet](http://www.twitter.com/amacarthur) me.
 You hate it?
 [Email](mailto:alex@macarthur.me) or [tweet](http://www.twitter.com/amacarthur) me.